moe-dxb/blr/README.md

-# BLR WORLD HUB - Company Portal
+# BLR WORLD HUB - Company Portal (MVP v1.0)

-This is the repository for the BLR WORLD HUB - Company Portal, a Next.js application serving as an intelligent company portal.
-It leverages Firebase for backend services, Genkit for AI integrations, and ShadCN UI for the user interface.

-## Deployment & Sharing Guide for Independent Review

-Follow these steps to deploy the application and provide access to an independent assessor.
+This document provides an overview of the BLR WORLD HUB's first official release for internal testing.
+This application represents a **strong Minimum Viable Product (MVP)** for a 2025-era company portal.
+It successfully evolves beyond the traditional, static intranet by deeply integrating real-time data into its core workflows.

+## Key Features in this Version

+*   **Real-Time & Collaborative**: The portal's event-driven architecture ensures that all data is live and collaborative.
+Changes made by one user are reflected for others instantly without needing to refresh the page.
+*   **End-to-End Workflows**: Three complete, end-to-end features are ready for testing:
+    *   **Resource Booking**: Request vehicles and have them approved/rejected by managers.
+    *   **Leave Management**: Submit leave requests and have them actioned by managers.
+    *   **Attendance Tracking**: Clock in/out from the dashboard and have it appear on a centralized report for managers.
+*   **Role-Based Access Control (RBAC)**: The portal is fully secure and role-aware.
+    *   **Employees** can access self-service tools.
+    *   **Managers** have access to approval workflows and team reports.
+    *   **Admins** have full control over user management and system configuration.
+*   **Dynamic & Personalized Dashboard**: The dashboard provides a tailored overview for each user based on their role and data.
+*   **Secure Authentication**: Access is restricted to company personnel via the `@blr-world.com` email domain.

+---

+## How to Launch the App

+The portal is built on Firebase App Hosting, which makes deployment **fast, capable, and seamless**.
+The entire process is handled by a single command.

 ### Step 1: Prerequisites

-Before you can deploy, you need to have the Firebase Command Line Interface (CLI) installed and be authenticated.
+Ensure you have the Firebase CLI installed and authenticated.

-1.  **Install Firebase CLI**: If you don't have it, open your terminal and run:
+1.  **Install Firebase CLI**:
     ```bash
     npm install -g firebase-tools
     ```

-2.  **Log in to Firebase**: Authenticate the CLI with your Google account.
+2.  **Log in to Firebase**:
     ```bash
     firebase login
     ```

-### Step 2: Deploy to Firebase App Hosting
+### Step 2: Deploy the Application

-This application is configured for Firebase App Hosting, which provides a managed, secure, and scalable environment.
+This single command will build, provision, and deploy the entire portal, including the web application and all backend functions.

-1.  **Target your Firebase Project**: In your terminal, at the root of this project directory, set the CLI to use your project.
-Your project ID is **`blr-world-hub`**.
+1.  **Target your Firebase Project**:
     ```bash
     firebase use blr-world-hub
     ```

-2.  **Deploy the Backend**: Run the deployment command.
-This will build your Next.js application, provision the necessary cloud resources, and deploy it.
+2.  **Deploy**:
     ```bash
-    firebase apphosting:backends:deploy blr-world-hub-backend --project blr-world-hub
+    firebase deploy --only apphosting
     ```

-    *Note: `blr-world-hub-backend` is the default ID for your backend instance.
-The deployment process will take a few minutes.*
+### Step 3: Access the Live Portal

-3.  **Get the Live URL**: Once deployment is complete, the Firebase CLI will output the live, public URL for your application (e.g., `https://blr-world-hub-backend--your-site-name.web.app`). **This is the URL you will share with your assessor.**
+Once deployment is complete, the Firebase CLI will provide the **live, public URL** for the application (e.g., `https://blr-world-hub-backend--your-site-name.web.app`).

-### Step 3: Granting Access to the Assessor

-For a complete and transparent review, the assessor will need access to both the live application and the underlying Firebase project.

-1.  **Share the Live Application URL**: Send the public URL from the previous step to your assessor.
-They can now access and test the live, functional web application.

-2.  **Grant IAM Access to the Firebase Project**: To allow the assessor to review the database structure, security rules, and AI configurations, grant them "Viewer" access to your Google Cloud project.

-    *   Go to the Google Cloud Console: [https://console.cloud.google.com/](https://console.cloud.google.com/)
-    *   Ensure you have the correct project selected (`blr-world-hub`).
-    *   Navigate to **IAM & Admin** > **IAM**.
-    *   Click **"+ GRANT ACCESS"**.
-    *   In the "New principals" field, enter the assessor's Google account email address.
-    *   In the "Select a role" dropdown, choose **Project** > **Viewer**.
-The "Viewer" role provides read-only access, which is perfect for a review, as it allows them to inspect configurations without being able to make any changes.
-    *   Click **Save**.

-The assessor now has everything they need to conduct a thorough and independent review of the live application and its underlying cloud infrastructure.
+**This URL is the entry point for your internal testing team.** Simply share it with them to get started.